awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 1. For each check, such as **Low Utilization Amazon EC2 Instances**, choose the refresh icon to refresh this check\.

-1. Choose the download icon to create a \.xls file that includes the results for this check\.
+1. Choose the download icon to create an \.xls file that includes the results for this check\.

 **Example : Cost Optimization category**
 The following example shows one \(yellow\) check that needs investigation and two \(green\) checks that don't\.